villegame/datalog-2-sw/README.md

 * So far depending on your RPI revision you might need to change SMBus from 0 to 1 in /scripts/bme280.py on line 30.

 ## TODO
-* Connecting to webui via wlan
-* Poweroff button
+* Poweroff button to config-panel
-* Update reader scripts not to cause errors into logs if sensors arent connected
 * Proper superuser authentication instead of current dummy
 * Add revision identification feature for BME-280 script so that sensor can be read on all Raspberry PIs without manual modification of script
 * Use bower for Web-ui dependancies